What is Hypercholesterolemia?

 Buildup of LDL-C, or “bad cholesterol” over time leads to the narrowing of arteries—a condition called atherosclerosis.
 This increases the risk of CVD.2 Excess amounts of dietary fats get absorbed by the body and raise the level of LDL-C in the blood.
 Saturated and trans fats in the diet raise blood levels of LDL-C, thereby increasing the risk of heart disease.
 Foods high in animal fat (full-fat milk, cheese, meat); foods prepared with butter, shortening, or partially hydrogenated oils; and sweets (cookies and cakes) are often the main culprits.1

-As the level of LDL-C in the blood goes up, the risk of atherosclerosis increases.4 Other types of cholesterol include high-density lipoprotein-cholesterol (HDL-C, or “good cholesterol”) and triglycerides.
-HDL-C is not particularly associated with atherosclerotic risk, but is thought to remove cholesterol from peripheral vessels and carry it to the liver to be eliminated from the body.5 While triglycerides do not directly cause atherosclerosis, they are a marker of a higher risk due to their association with other lipoproteins.6
+As LDL-C in the blood goes up, the risk of atherosclerosis increases.4 Other types of cholesterol include high-density lipoprotein-cholesterol (HDL-C, or “good cholesterol”) and triglycerides.
+HDL-C is not particularly associated with atherosclerotic risk, but is thought to help eliminate bad cholesterol from the body.5 While triglycerides do not directly cause atherosclerosis, they are a marker of a higher risk due to their association with other lipoproteins.6

 Primary Treatments for High Cholesterol